railsbridge-boston/railsbridge-boston/views/installfest/install/windows_console2.markdown

 Console2 is not a shell, it is a "console window enhancement".

 That means it's a nicer way to view the Bash shell you just configured.
 It has features like better font rendering, transparency, window resizing(!), tabs, text selection, and easier copy and paste, among others.
-You will be spending plenty of time in the command prompt; these features will make life easier.
+You will be spending plenty of time in the command line; these features will make life easier.

 ## 1. Install Console2